-From its early days, in addition to its campus programs, AIIAS has offered programs at off-campus locations in an effort to facilitate the graduate level educational needs of the church throughout the region.
+From its early days, in addition to its campus programs, AIIAS has offered programs at off-campus locations to facilitate the graduate-level educational needs of the church throughout the region.
 More recently cohort programs expanded to South America, Eastern Europe, the Middle East, and Africa.

 In 1991, AIIAS was moved to the present campus near Silang, Cavite.
 In 1996, AIIAS became an institution of the General Conference of Seventh-day Adventists.

-Also in 2007, AIIAS began the first Seventh-day Adventist doctor of philosophy program in business.
+In 2007, AIIAS began the first Seventh-day Adventist Doctor of Philosophy in Business program.

 Ginger Ketting-Weller, PhD